Ashish-Krishna-K/rock-paper-scissor/README.md

             playerSelection = getPlayerChoice() ?? '';
         };

-        // Determine the winner of the round using the playRound function an(d store
+        // Determine the winner of the round using the playRound function and store
         // it in a variable
         const roundWinner = playRound(playerSelection, computerSelection);